What You Can Do Now for a Baby in 2021

 It’s Never Too Soon to Focus on Pregnancy Health

 The healthier your body is before you try to get pregnant, the better chances you have to conceive within 12 months and give birth to a healthy baby.
 That’s why we encourage women to begin preparing for conception and pregnancy months or even years before they’re ready to start their families.
+Here are things you can do to get ahead of the game.

 1. Schedule a preconception appointment with your OB/GYN